rakinnaa/.github/readme.md

 > Your digital fortress for safeguarding secrets.
 Securely store and manage your passwords, ensuring peace of mind in an ever-connected world.

+> # In Sinhalese, the word ‘Rakinnaa’ translates to ‘The Guardian’ or ‘The Protector’.

 <br>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ---